Complex and Adaptive Dynamical Systems: A Primer: Frequency Locking

-\underline{\bf General solution}\\ The driven, damped harmonic oscillator (\ref{synchro_driven_oscillator}) is an inhomogeneous linear differential equation and its general solution is given by the superposition of the special solution (\ref{synchro_oscillator_resonance}) with the general solution of the homogeneous system (\ref{synchro_oscill_damped}).
-The later dies out for $t\to\infty$ and the system synchronizes with the external driving frequency $\omega$.
+The response becomes divergent, viz $a\to\infty$, at resonance $\omega=\omega_0$ and small damping $\gamma\to0$. \runinhead{{The} General Solution} The driven, damped harmonic oscillator Eq.~(\ref{synchro_driven_oscillator}) is an inhomogeneous linear differential equation and its general solution is given by the superposition of the special solution Eq.~(\ref{synchro_oscillator_resonance}) with the general solution of the homogeneous system Eq.~(\ref{synchro_oscill_damped}).
+The latter dies out for $t\to\infty$ and the system synchronizes with the external driving frequency $\omega$.

-\section{Synchronization of coupled oscillators}
+\section{Synchronization of Coupled Oscillators}

-\underline{\bf Limiting cycles}\\ A free rotation
+Any set of local dynamical systems may synchronize, whenever their dynamical behaviours are similary and the mutual couplings substantial.
+We start by discussing the simplest non-trivial set-up, viz harmonically coupled harmonic oscillators.

-often occurs (in suitable coordinates) as limiting cycles of dynamical systems, see the chapter {\em ``Chaos, Bifurcations and Diffusion''}.
+\runinhead{Limiting Cycles} A free rotation

-\underline{\bf Coupled dynamical systems}\\ We consider a collection of individual dynamical systems $i=1,\dots,N$ which have limiting cycles with natural frequencies $\omega_i$.
+often occurs (in suitable coordinates) as limiting cycles of dynamical systems, see Chap.~\ref{chap_chaos1}.
+One can then use the phase variable $\theta(t)$ for an effective description. \runinhead{Coupled Dynamical Systems} We consider a collection of individual dynamical systems $i=1,\dots,N$, which have limiting cycles with natural frequencies $\omega_i$.
 The coupled system then obeys